moovaio/google-maps/README.md

 ```

 If you like to use different keys for any of the services, you can overwrite master API Key by specifying it in the `service` array for selected web service.
+Alternatively, you can set an API KEY with the method `setKey`.

 Usage